jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) applies except to the extent that this Act or any other enactment expressly provides otherwise; and (b) is for the avoidance of doubt.

-### 84 Special consultative procedure in relation to long-term council community plan
+### 84 Special consultative procedure in relation to long-term plan
-(1) Where the special consultative procedure is used in relation to the adoption of a long-term council community plan under section 93, the statement of proposal referred to in section 83(1)(a) must include a draft of the long-term council community plan.
+(1) Where the special consultative procedure is used in relation to the adoption of a long-term plan under section 93, the statement of proposal referred to in section 83(1)(a) must include a draft of the long-term plan.
-(2) Where the special consultative procedure is used in relation to the amendment of a long-term council community plan under section 93, the statement of proposal referred to in section 83(1)(a)—
+(2) Where the special consultative procedure is used in relation to the amendment of a long-term plan under section 93, the statement of proposal referred to in section 83(1)(a)—
-  (a) must include a draft of the parts of the long-term council community plan that are proposed to be amended; and (b) must be accompanied by a draft of any consequential amendments to the long-term council community plan that will be required if it is amended in the manner proposed.
+  (a) must include a draft of the parts of the long-term plan that are proposed to be amended; and (b) must be accompanied by a draft of any consequential amendments to the long-term plan that will be required if it is amended in the manner proposed.
-(3) Where a statement of proposal to which subsection (1) or subsection (2) applies relates to a proposal for the making of a decision to which section 97 applies, that statement of proposal must (unless the making of that decision was explicitly provided for in the long-term council community plan last adopted by the local authority) include—
+(3) Where a statement of proposal to which subsection (1) or subsection (2) applies relates to a proposal for the making of a decision to which section 97 applies, that statement of proposal must (unless the making of that decision was explicitly provided for in the long-term plan last adopted by the local authority) include—
   (a) the details of the proposal; and
   (b) the reasons for the proposal; and
   (c) an analysis of the reasonably practicable options, including the proposal, identified under section 77(1); and